Ierdna100/OSLoader/docfx/docs/Mod/Mod.md

 You are expected to implement the functionality of `InitializeMod()`, which will be called when your mod will be loaded.
 It is not recommended to run code in `Start` and `Awake`, as these technically get called first.
 Instead, you should run non-initialization code in a method named `OnModLoaded`, which will be called via reflection by the modloader.

-> [!WARNING]
+> [!CAUTIOn]
-> There is currently a bug where the settings are loaded after `OnModLoaded` is called, this will be fixed in a future patch.
+> There is currently a bug where the modloader expects the methods referenced via reflection to be `static`, make sure they are!

 ## Usage
 [!code-csharp[](../Code Examples/Mod.cs)]